ThruVis is a safe, fast, people screening camera capable of detecting weapons, explosives or other concealed items under clothing in crowded places.

-It can detect metal or plastic weapons, explosives, liquids, drugs and currency - anything concealed under clothing - and in recent tests was 100 per cent successful in highlighting anyone wearing a bomb vest or carrying a concealed weapon.
+It can detect metal or plastic weapons, explosives, liquids, drugs and currency - anything concealed under clothing - and in recent Government tests was 100 per cent successful in highlighting anyone wearing a bomb vest or carrying a concealed weapon.

 Its Terahertz cameras are completely passive - as harmless as a typical video camera - and non-invasive, as they do not reveal any sensitive anatomical details.